haile12michael12/insurance-risk-analysis/README.md

 ---

-*This README was generated to support the Week 1 task of the Insurance Risk Analytics project, focusing on Git/GitHub setup, CI/CD, and foundational exploratory data analysis.*
+*This README used to support the Week 1 task of the Insurance Risk Analytics project, focusing on Git/GitHub setup, CI/CD, and foundational exploratory data analysis.*